 Length: Novella (32K)

-ravel Queen Survival Tip #23: If you get stuck in an ice storm, find a hot guy to keep you toasty.
+Travel Queen Survival Tip #23: If you get stuck in an ice storm, find a hot guy to melt it!

 Travel agent Darcy Burkell has a secret.
-She doesn’t precisely jet around the world despite what’s implied in her popular newsletter about vacation destinations.
-When she hires photographer James Jones to illustrate her stories, they become close cyber-friends, comparing notes on exotic locales, vacation spots, and much more.
+Because she’s claustrophobic, she doesn’t precisely jet around the world despite what’s implied in her popular newsletter about vacation destinations.
+When she hires photographer James Jones, who grew up in the same town she did, to illustrate her stories, they become cyber-friends.

-James is sure that Darcy in the woman for him—someone who’ll travel with him instead of expecting him to stay home all the time.
-Putting his ideas into action, James shows up at Darcy’s office unannounced and suggests they take a holiday trip together.
+James decides Darcy might be the one woman to help him settle down–or at least someone who’ll travel with him instead of expect him to stay home all the time.
+Right before Christmas, he shows up unannounced and suggests they take a holiday trip together.

 ***** Excerpt of CLAUSTROPHOBIC CHRISTMAS *****

 Chapter 1 (approximately 3800 words…hopefully soon to be re-published!)

 Darcy noticed his ass first.
 It was perfect, cupped in old denims that weren’t too tight or too loose, the faded outline of a wallet in his back pocket.
 It was an ass that enticed her to drop her papers or beg him to check the pressure in her tires, just so she could watch him bend over.

 Of course, she could check her own tires, even change them if she had to.
 She had a bookcase of nonfiction and how-to books.
 She never knew when she might need to identify animal tracks of the Southwest or give advice about deep sea fishing.